28 Different Types of Fasteners

 These tubular rivets have a cap and a mandrel on them.
 They can be countersunk, open-end, or closed-end.

 In addition, Permanent fasteners like rivets are the most common.
-They aid in securing a variety of materials and provide resistance to shearing force.
+They aid in securing various materials and provide resistance to shearing force.

-A rivet is very light.
-It also has a head at each end to help support axial loads.
+A rivet is very light and has a head at each end to help support axial loads.
 Rivet guns are used to secure components with rivets.

 Threads are not required for rivet installation.
 They are preferred in the aerospace sector because they are simple to inspect.